Small living room with dining area layout

 Layout 9 – Dining Table as a Multi-Use Work Desk

-In small apartments, the dining table is often used for more than just meals.
+In small apartments, the dining table rarely stays just a dining table.

-• No need for a separate work desk
+• No need to squeeze in a separate desk

 Setup ideas